 Domestic Violence Awareness Through Media

-Educating ourselves about domestic violence is crucial for recognizing the signs and providing support for victims/survivors.
-We put together a list of books, movies, and TV shows that portray domestic violence in realistic and educational ways because understanding domestic violence is not just about learning the statistics or definitions; it’s about recognizing the real, human impact it has on individuals and communities.
+Therefore, this Domestic Violence Awareness Month, we put together a list of books, movies, and TV shows that portray domestic violence in realistic and educational ways.
+Understanding domestic violence is not just about learning the statistics or definitions; it’s about recognizing the real, human impact it has on individuals and communities.

 Fiction Books

 - The Color Purple by Alice Walker – The story of Celie, a Black woman in the early 20th-century South, who overcomes oppression and abuse and finds her sense of self-worth.
-See also: The Color Purple movie
+See also: The Color Purple (1985) and The Color Purple (2023) Movies

-- Big Little Lies by Liane Moriarty – Explores the impact of domestic violence in a seemingly perfect community.
-See also: Big Little Lies TV show
+- Big Little Lies by Liane Moriarty – Explores the impact of domestic violence in an affluent community.
+See also: Big Little Lies TV Show

 - Safe Haven by Nicholas Sparks – The story of a young woman who escapes an abusive relationship and finds love and safety again in a new community.

-- It Ends with Us by Colleen Hoover – Although polarizing in literary spaces, this novel explores the complexities of love, domestic abuse, and the difficult choices one must make to leave and break the cycle.
+- It Ends with Us by Colleen Hoover – Although this book is polarizing in literary spaces, this novel explores the complexities of love, domestic abuse, and the difficult choices one must make to break the cycle.

 Nonfiction Books